vinothmdev/word-monster/README.md

     ![colours](docs/colours.png)
     - Green `#32ff00` is used for the logo, for outlining the keyboard buttons, as the 'correct guess' colour of pressed keys, and for outlining valid inputs into the Contact Form.
-    - Turquoise blue `#00ffde` is used as the outline around each section, and for links and the text inside the Contact Form inputs.
+    - Turquoise blue `#00ffde` is used as the outline around each section, for links, and for the text inside the Contact Form inputs.
     - Pink `#ff00ff` is used for the 'labels' and buttons within the 'word-area' section of the game, and for links on hover throughout the website.
     - Red `#fb1307` is used for the 'monster' graphic, and as the 'incorrect guess' colour for the pressed keys.
     - Orange `#f78c0e` is used for the 'obstacles' between the monster and the trophy, as well as the outlines for the Contact Form inputs, until they change colour when valid data is entered.